ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Central management and deployment ensures that CI/CD guidelines are met, guarantees the use of correct and up-to-date data, helps to comply with legal requirements, relieves staff and also opens up an additional marketing channel.

-Many companies are not aware that business emails, similar to a web presence, are usually subject to an imprint obligation.
-The legal basis differs from country to country, and non-compliance can result in severe penalties.

-**With Set-OutlookSignatures, signatures and out-of-office replies can be:**
+**With Set-OutlookSignatures, you can do all this and even more.
+Signatures and out-of-office replies can be:**
 - Generated from **templates in DOCX or HTML** file format
 - Customized with a **broad range of variables**, including **photos**, from Active Directory and other sources
   - Variables are available for the **currently logged-on user, this user's manager, each mailbox and each mailbox's manager**